asrivast28/ramBLe/README.md

   Logging functionality from the repository is used.
 * **[Google Test](https://github.com/google/googletest)** (optional)
 Google Test framework is used for unit testing in this project.
-This dependency can be avoided by not building the unit tests.
+If this dependency is not satisfied, then the unit tests are not built.
 See the relevant section in [Building](#unit-tests) for more information.

 ## Building
 After all the dependencies have been installed, the project can be built as: